2023-24 Barnard Housing Contract

-Rules & Regulations
+16. Rules and Regulations

-All residents are expected to familiarize themselves with and abide by the policies & procedures in the Residence Hall Handbook, as well as all other published College policies.
+All residents are expected to familiarize themselves with and abide by the policies and procedures in the Residence Hall Handbook, as well as all other published College policies.
 Residents are subject to all federal, state, and local laws.

 Residents found to be present while a violation is occurring may be considered participants and may be subject to disciplinary action.

 The College reserves the right at any time to terminate, establish, or amend any terms, conditions, policies, and procedures concerning the matters covered herein without prior notice.

-By accepting residency, the resident agrees that the College and its authorized agents and employees, including RL&H Primary Care Health Services, and Public Safety staff, may provide or secure medical care in the event of illness or injury that necessitates such care.
+By accepting residency, the resident agrees that the College and its authorized agents and employees, including RL&H, Primary Care Health Services, and Community Safety staff, may provide or secure medical care in the event of illness or injury that necessitates such care.
 Medical care may include hospitalization, anesthesia, surgery, and/or other treatment.
 The resident agrees that the College is not liable for any costs or expenses associated with any medical care provided.
 The resident acknowledges that in the event of a health or safety emergency the College may release information about the resident to other persons or entities who may need this information to protect the health or safety of the resident or others.
 Any such disclosures shall be made consistent with the Family Educational Rights and Privacy Act (FERPA).

-Reserved Rights of the College
+19. Reserved Rights of the College